VisualPHPUnit/VisualPHPUnit/README.md

 # VisualPHPUnit

 VisualPHPUnit is a visual front-end for PHPUnit.
-Written in PHP, it aims to make unit testing more appealing.

-## Features

-VisualPHPUnit provides the following features:
+It offers the following features:

 * A stunning front-end which organizes test and suite results
 * The ability to view unit testing progress via graphs
-* An option to maintain a history of unit test results through the use of visual logs
+* An option to maintain a history of unit test results through the use of snapshots
 * Enumeration of PHPUnit statistics and messages
 * Convenient display of any debug messages written within unit tests
 * Sandboxing of PHP errors